jrs100000/beedoc/en-US/mvc/controller/config.md

 * AppName

-    Application name, Beego by default.
-It is set to project_name if the application is created by `bee new project_name`
+    Sets the application name.
+"Beego" is the default name.
+If the application is created by `bee new project_name` it is set to project_name

   	`beego.BConfig.AppName = "beego"`

 * RunMode

-    The application mode, which can be `dev`, `prod` or `test`, `dev` by default.
-In `dev` mode it will show user friendly error pages as we saw before but user friendly error pages will not be rendered in `prod` mode.
+    Sets the application mode.
+Valid modes inlude `dev`, `prod` or `test`. `dev` mode is set by default.
+User friendly error pages will be displayed in `dev` mode.  `prod` mode will prevent these messages being rendered.

     `beego.BConfig.RunMode = "dev"`

 * RouterCaseSensitive

-    Set whether the router is case-sensitive or not.
-Default value is true.
+    Sets whether the router is case-sensitive or not.
+The default value is true.

     `beego.BConfig.RouterCaseSensitive = true`

 * ServerName

-    Beego server will output `beego` as the server name by default.
+    Sets the server name.
+The default value is `beego`.

 	`beego.BConfig.ServerName = "beego"`

 * RecoverPanic

-    Recover from panic or not, true by default.
-It will recover from exceptions without exiting application.
+    Toggles recovery from panic.
+The application will recover from exceptions without esiting when active.
+This value is set to true by default.

     `beego.BConfig.RecoverPanic = true`